 I've been working on this one for a while.
 They said it couldn't be done (the voices in my head, that is), but I've proved them wrong.
 So here it is - the family-friendly route from Upper Norwood / Thornton Heath to Richmond Park - in just under ten miles.

-On the return trip, you may be better off taking the allotment path out of Norbury Park & heading up Virginia Road.
+On the return trip, you may be better off taking the "allotment path" out of Norbury Park (bear right after the BMX track) & heading up Virginia Road.
 Norbury Hill has a fair bit of traffic and when you're going uphill it's not great.

 This route recommends a very short dismount (sub 200 metres) to get across the railway at Wimbledon Town Centre.
 There's a route further south on mostly quiet roads, but that requires a second railway footbridge, you end up dismounting either way so this is easier.
 It's either that or go the long way around their nasty 1980s one way system.
 (The 80s: Great for music.
 Awful for town planning.)

-The surface on Wimbledon Common is kind of rough in places - don't bring your shiny £2k road bike with its feather light tyres.
+The surface on Wimbledon Common is kind of rough in places and may be muddy at times - don't bring your shiny £2k road bike or wear your sunday best!